Home

 That is right up until the amalgamation of all the Scottish infantry units into the Royal Regiment of Scotland.

-And as you will have noticed, many pipers and pipe bands choose it to complete their uniforms.
+And as you will also no doubt have noticed, many pipers and pipe bands choose this particular cap to complete their uniforms.

 As with all kilt accessories the cap is a quality item of clothing, and as such is not inexpensive, but having bought the rest of your outfit I'm sure you wouldn't want to skimp on the final detail.

-If you would like to know where to find a Glengarry cap in your area, or anything else to do with your kilt outfit then drop me a line using the "contact us" page, which you will find near the bottom of the navigation bar.
+If you would like to know where to find one in your area, or anything else to do with your kilt outfit then drop me a line using the "Contact Us" page, I am always delighted to answer your questions.